lelandjansen/wodify-enroll/README.md

 Specify the classes in which you wish to enroll.
 The weekday keys should be written in lowercase.
 The `location`, `program`, and `time` keys' values must match the text in Wodify's calendar but are case-insensitive.

+Note: Wodify Enroll assumes that the host machine is in the same timezone as the desired classes.

 ```json
 enroll_list.json